Skip to primary navigation Skip to content Skip to footer

 Stop 1: Amen Street Fish & Raw Bar

 Served on the half shell, roasted or fried, you can’t get away from them in Charleston.
-Amen Street Fish & Raw Bar is known for its extensive oyster menu, and these oysters are the perfect appetizer to whet your appetite.
+Amen Street Fish & Raw Bar is the first stop on this Charleston food tour, and it’s known for its extensive oyster menu.
+These oysters are the perfect appetizer to whet your appetite.

 Even the décor celebrates oysters here; the chandeliers here are made of discarded oyster shells.
 Head here for happy hour for oyster shooters and drink specials.